monero-project/monero-site/README.md

 {% include untranslated.html %}
 ```

-### 5. Build/Test
-Build your website using `jekyll serve` if it's not rebuilding automatically and test check the link to your entry is appearing on the alphabetical list of Moneropedia entries and that it leads to your entry when clicked.
-Test your Moneropedia entry in the browser and contact rehrar if there are any bugs.

-### 6. Submit Pull Request
-You're all done.
-Submit a PR and wait for it to be reviewed and merged.
-Be sure to make any changes if requested.

 ## How to update the Team page

 If you are acting on behalf of another individual, please make sure you get their permission first before adding them onto the Team page.